Helping you free your child of an eating disorder

 Distraction

-Perhaps this morning your child gave you a rare smile, and suddenly you had hope that your kid was back.
+Perhaps your child gave you a rare smile this morning, and suddenly you felt hope that your kid was back.
 Let your heart soar.
 Do you tend to minimise these joys? (‘Mustn’t get my hopes up!
 Mustn’t tempt fate!
 It will all be a big disappointment!’)
-Actually, anticipatory grief doesn’t offer any protection.
-If your hopes are dashed, you will suffer… and you will be more ready to bounce back if in the meantime, you have nourished yourself.
+Actually, anticipatory grief doesn’t offer protection.
+If your hopes are dashed, you will suffer… and you’ll be more ready to bounce back if you’ve nourished yourself in the meantime.
 Athletes build up their bodies.
 Parents build up their wellbeing.

-Every time you notice something good, pause for a second and amplify the feeling in your body.
-Our brains evolved with a negativity bias to ensure our survival, not our happiness.
-We naturally dwell on what has or could go wrong.
-The stress of it keeps us awash with some very tiring chemicals like adrenaline and cortisol.
-As you allow yourself to enjoy positives, your body switches over to the production of feel-good hormones.
+Every time you notice something good (some call it a ‘glimmer’), pause for a second and amplify the feeling in your body – turn that ‘glimmer’ into a ‘glow’.
+Our brains evolved with a negativity bias to ensure survival, not happiness.
+We naturally dwell on what has gone wrong – or what might.
+When that state persists, our bodies stay flooded with stress chemicals like adrenaline and cortisol.
+Over time, that’s exhausting.
+But whenever you allow yourself to enjoy something positive, your body switches to producing feel-good hormones.
 Notice the feeling and amplify it.

 I used to feel like nothing short of a ten-year holiday on a tropical island could possibly fill up my tank.
-It was humbling to find that one hour of companionship, one minute of laughter, one kind gesture from a loving person, could top up my wellbeing.
-My external circumstances were just as hard, but the shot of feel-good chemicals had moved me to a better state, making me more resilient.
+It was humbling to discover that one hour of companionship, one minute of laughter, or one kind gesture from a loving person could top up my wellbeing.
+My external circumstances were just as hard, but the shot of feel-good chemicals moved me to a better state, making me more resilient.

 [Jumping to another section of the chapter…]